 Data β

-This section covers room data management - GMRoomLoader's entry point and the beginning of its intended workflow.
+This section covers room data management in GMRoomLoader.
 It's divided into three modules:

 Initialization β

-The following methods initialize room data to be used for Loading and Screenshotting.
+The following methods initialize room data for use in Loading, Screenshotting and Data Getters.

 β PERFORMANCE NOTE